-Secondly, and more importantly, if playing accompanied microphones tend to pick up other instruments and additional sounds.
-This tends to result in a noisier output and a higher chance of feedback due to the increase in volume required to compete.
+Secondly, if playing accompanied, microphones tend to pick up other instruments and additional sounds.
+This results in a noisier output and a higher chance of feedback due to the increase in the volume required to compete.

-So while microphones are effective, they are best suited to solo performers who play intimate venues or within a controlled environment e.g. the studio.
+So while microphones are effective, they’re best suited to smaller venues or within a more controlled environment e.g. the studio.

 Types of Acoustic Guitar Pickups

-Pickups work by detecting change e.g. in the form of a standard magnetic pickup (most commonly used on electric guitars) a disturbance to the electrical field created by the pickup is detected and then converted into an electrical current and transferred, by way of the guitar cable to the input jack of your amp.
+Pickups work by detecting change e.g. in the form of a standard magnetic pickup a disturbance to the electrical field created by the pickup is detected and then converted into an electrical current and transferred, by way of the guitar cable, to the input jack of your amp.

 There are three main choices of pickup available: